Artificial Intelligence vs. Machine Learning vs. Deep Learning: Essentials

 The question is: how to build a living machine?
 You can program the machine to produce some emotional verbal reactions in response to stimuli.
 Chatbots and virtual assistants are already quite good at maintaining a conversation.
 Also, the experiments on teaching robots to read human emotions are already in action.
 But reproducing emotional reactions doesn’t make the machines truly emotional, does it?

 This is the piece of content everybody usually expects when reading about AI.
 Machines, way ahead of humans.
 Smart, wise, creative, with excellent social skills.
 Its goal to either make humans’s lives better or destroy them all.
-Check out this video about one of the possible scenarios of reaching superintelligence.

 Here comes the disappointment: the scientists of today don’t even dream of creating autonomous emotional machines like the Bicentennial Man.
 Well, except maybe for this guy who has created a robocopy of himself.